bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 ## 3.2 Data Cleansing

-On this process,  the data is handled based on the problem found during the data understanding phase.
-Based on the finding, the following process is executed:
+In this step, the data is handled based on the problem found during the data understanding phase.
+Based on the finding, the following steps are executed:

 a) If the percentage of missing values, per column, is >= 70%, then we will drop the entire column.

 b) If the percentage of missing values, per column, is < 30%, then keep the column and evaluate.

 c) For columns with missing values > 10%, the values will be filled using interpolation technique or mean or media or mode.
-Will depend on the data charastics.
+Will depend on the data characters.

 d) For columns with missing data <= 10%, the associated row will simply be dropped.